Facial Paralysis-Bell’s Palsy

 What Is Bell’s Palsy?

 The condition in which one side of the face becomes temporarily paralyzed due to weakness in facial muscles is known as Bell’s palsy.
-It disrupts the facial nerve from their function of intercepting brain signals which cause facial paralysis.
+It disrupts the facial nerve from their function of intercepting brain signals which causes facial paralysis.

 • Bell’s Palsy Symptoms